pbayer/Proquint.jl/README.md

 Proquints are separated by dashes `-`.

+## Short Form (extension)

+The short form does not encode leading zeros of 16-bit words and if an entire word is 0, it gets encoded as "x".

 ## Example

 The `UInt32` `0x0a484904` is in bit representation:

     0000 10 1001 00 1000  0100 10 0100 00 0100
-      b   o   n   a   m  -  h   o   h   a   h o   n   a   m  -  h   o   h   a   h   # short version
+      b   o   n   a   m  -  h   o   h   a   h o   n   a   m  -  h   o   h   a   h   # short form

 The IP address `127.0.0.1` is a `0x7f000001` `UInt32`:

     0111 11 1100 00 0000  0000 00 0000 00 0001
-      l   u   s   a   b  -  b   a   b   a   d l   u   s   a   b  -                  d   # short version
+      l   u   s   a   b  -  b   a   b   a   d l   u   s   a   b  -                  d   # short form

-Proquints are unambiguous and can be generated from integers and converted back to them:
+Proquints are unambiguous and can be generated from integers and converted back to them.

 ```julia
 julia> using Proquint